 Students will need access to a computer or tablet with internet (smart phones will not work).
+Students will also need access to a webcam.
 All Reading Assignments are accessed through the Connect software platform.
 Students who do not have a computer at home can use the MCC library computers.